 Wolfspeed (WOLF) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the maker of energy-efficient lighting had gained 6.57% over the past month.
-This has outpaced the Computer and Technology sector's loss of 12.12% and the S&P 500's loss of 8.68% in that time.
+Coming into today, shares of the maker of energy-efficient lighting had lost 9.1% in the past month.
+In that same time, the Computer and Technology sector lost 11.99%, while the S&P 500 lost 9.09%.

-Wall Street will be looking for positivity from Wolfspeed as it approaches its next earnings report date.
+Investors will be hoping for strength from Wolfspeed as it approaches its next earnings release.
 In that report, analysts expect Wolfspeed to post earnings of -$0.05 per share.
 This would mark year-over-year growth of 76.19%.
 Meanwhile, our latest consensus estimate is calling for revenue of $239.76 million, up 53.1% from the prior-year quarter.

-WOLF's full-year Zacks Consensus Estimates are calling for earnings of $0.13 per share and revenue of $1.07 billion.
-These results would represent year-over-year changes of +126% and +43.14%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.13 per share and revenue of $1.07 billion, which would represent changes of +126% and +43.14%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Wolfspeed.
+Any recent changes to analyst estimates for Wolfspeed should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.69% higher.
-Wolfspeed currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.36% higher.
+Wolfspeed is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Wolfspeed is currently trading at a Forward P/E ratio of 928.36.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.43.
+In terms of valuation, Wolfspeed is currently trading at a Forward P/E ratio of 854.23.
+For comparison, its industry has an average Forward P/E of 11.41, which means Wolfspeed is trading at a premium to the group.

 The Semiconductor - Discretes industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 95, which puts it in the top 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 200, putting it in the bottom 21% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.